 20. The country shutting down whenever it snows

 It's funny how we spend so much time talking about it, yet when we actually get some newsworthy weather, we're completely unprepared to deal with it.
 Especially when it snows, as we've unfortunately found out over the last few years.
-I for one truly hope that the councils have learnt their lesson, won't run out of salt again this year.
+I for one truly hope that the councils have learned their lesson, won't run out of salt again this year.
 The last thing we want is a repeat of this:

 21. The country shutting down on Good Friday

-OK the country shutting down when it snows is slightly understandable, but there's no excuse for places closing on a Good Friday.
+OK, the country shutting down when it snows is slightly understandable, but there's no excuse for places closing on a Good Friday.
 If people don't want to eat meat or drink alcohol that's fair enough, but what about everyone else in the country?